ansible/ansible-ai-connect-service/docs/pycharm-setup.md

 ```

-If you want to start your local wisdom-service from a clean state, remove them before running backends
+If you want to start your local ai-connect-service from a clean state, remove them before running backends
 with the podman volume rm command:

 ```bash